 SWR-REQ-407150/A-Audio Client side De-Allocated

-The Audio Client shall transmit full mute on all A2B Audio Streams not in use. (ie: A2B Streams ‘Premium Audio 1’ through ‘Premium Audio 4’ shall transmit full mute when the Audio HMI is turned off by the customer, and no other audio source is playing such as a phone call or Navigation prompt.)
+The Audio Client shall transmit full mute on all A2B Audio Streams not in use. (ie: A2B Streams ‘PAC Speaker Channels’ shall transmit full mute when the Audio HMI is turned off by the customer, and no other audio source is playing such as a phone call or Navigation prompt.)

 This supersedes SPSS requirement “AUMGNT-GREQ-220856-Muting and Unmuting of Audio Resource Server Line Level signal to the external DSP AMP for source changes” which is for when there is not a digital audio bus connection.